dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

 +++

-# Build a Suggestion Box App with Lightning Experience

 ## Introduction
 In this project, you learn how to build an application on App Cloud from start to finish, without writing any code.
 If you're new to App Cloud, the goal is to introduce you to the basics of app building.
 These point-and-click skills apply whether or not you plan to write code on the platform.
 If you're familiar with the App Cloud Admin features—managing users and security, customizing standard objects, and so on—the goal is to apply those skills to developing new applications.
 You need a Developer Edition org to complete this project.
 If you don't have one, you can sign up [here](https://developer.salesforce.com/signup).